raspberrypilearning/weather-station-guide/siting.md

 - the rain gauge needs to collect rain
 - the anemometer and wind vane need to be in the wind
 - the air sensor box needs to breathe
-- the weather station needs to be connected to power and your network via an Ethernet cable
+- the weather station needs to be connected to power and your network via an Ethernet cable or wifi.

 Although we can’t give specific instructions for siting the Station (as the method depends on your particular school and environment), here are some tips for various aspects of the process that should help you get started.